paulmdorr/lunaWidgets/README.md

 #### `widget.renderWithCallback(fn)`

-By default, rendering is automatic — no setup needed.
+By default, rendering is automatic, no setup needed.
 Call this only if you need to run code after each render, such as re-attaching event listeners:

 ```js
 widget.renderWithCallback(() => {